-If a person is unable to make certain decisions on their own without someone’s support, they will be able to choose someone they know and trust to be their decision-making assistant.
+If a person is unable to make certain decisions on their own without someone’s support, they can choose someone they know and trust to be their decision-making assistant.

 As a decision-making assistant, you do not make a decision with or on behalf of the person.
 Your role is to support the person to make decisions for themselves.

 If a person wants you to be their decision-making assistant, they will be able to make a decision-making assistance agreement.
+You can access information about the agreement by clicking on the link decision-making assistance agreement.
 The agreement is made in writing and lists the decisions you can help with.
 You can only help with decisions that are included in the agreement.